Do you find it hard to get started on a healthy lifestyle, even though you know it’s what you need?

 The main pillars of healthy living are:

-Eating Good – this means eating foods with lots of nutrients – vitamins and minerals, good fats, protein, complex carbohydrates.
+Eating Well – this means eating foods with lots of nutrients – vitamins and minerals, good fats, protein, complex carbohydrates.
 Stay away from processed foods, and foods with added sugar.
 Avoid eating too much salty food.
 Drink plenty of water.

 Rest -to stay healthy you should avoid intense and constant stress.
 Eating good and exercising helps this a lot, but also you should put in a special effort to deeply relax regularly.
 Take up meditation, or research various other things to deeply relax your body and mind.

 Also, follow good and consistent sleep hygiene so that you mostly get 7-8 hours a sleep a night.
 Don’t panic though if you are sleeping less, but definitely do everything you can to get enough sleep.

 Addressing Bad Habits – moderation in all things is good.
 This includes cutting down on alcohol and coffee for example, if you have too much of these.
 Cutting down or stopping smoking, as well as any other substances we know is not good for our bodies.

 Only I can change my life.
 No one can do it for me.

 Here are the 6 barriers to overcome on your road to a happy and healthy life.

 “It’s just not the right time to change to a healthy lifestyle!” you say.

 Many people fall into this trap.
 They feel there is no time to start eating right and exercising now.
 They cannot find the perfect time to psych themselves up and jump all in.